 That when we said that Russia was trying to help Donald Trump and hurt Hillary Clinton, it may not be that clear.

-What does that mean in layman's terms?
+What does that mean?

-It means he was set up.
+In layman's terms, it means he was set up.

 It was a setup.

-When you start to hear the intelligence community talk that way, you realize how wrong the early assessments were and all the early reporting in my industry was, and how much there's uh uh welcoming of a fresh review of all of these conclusions.
+When you start to hear the intelligence community talk that way, you realize how wrong the early assessments were and all the early reporting in my industry was, and how much there's a welcoming of a fresh review of all of these conclusions.

-When are we talking about going back as far as what?
+What are we talking about going back as far as what?

-If, as a lot of the facts seem to suggest, this was a political operation, a political OPA research operation designed to create a breadcrumb trail that the FBI would bite on and then go after Donald Trump.
+If, as a lot of the facts seem to suggest, this was a political operation, a political APO research operation designed to create a breadcrumb trail that the FBI would bite on and then go after Donald Trump.

 From that point forward, I believe over the next few weeks and months, we will be able to track a series of events where you can see the Democrats working with foreign powers, foreign people.

-In other words, that we might have very high-level people within, say the intelligence community that were farming out things to other allied countries that would be illegal for them themselves to do.
+In other words, that we might have very high-level people within, say, the intelligence community that were farming out things to other allied countries that would be illegal for them themselves to do.

 Exactly.